lesaux/klipper_canbus_flasher/README.md

 For each board you specify, the script will compile the firmware and then flash it.

+Once you have done your updates in mainsail, you can launch the script to have it flash all of your devices sequentially.

 1) You probably need to be comfortable with bash before playing around with this.

 2) The firmware configs in this repo are set to 500000 bauds.